Leptis Magna

 Tiberian Arch

-Tiberius succeeded Emperor Augustus, who transformed the Roman Republic into a monarchy and reigned from 27 BCE until 14 CE.
+Tiberius succeeded emperor Augustus, who transformed the Roman Republic into a monarchy and reigned from 27 BCE until 14 CE.
 During the later years of Tiberius' rule, spanning from 14 to 37 CE, the people of Lepcis Magna paid tribute to their ruler by constructing a modest honorary arch, crafted from limestone, spanning the Cardo Maximus—the city's main thoroughfare.

 The first photograph captures the Arch of Tiberius, viewed from the northeast, with the Arch of Trajan visible in the distance, a structure dating nearly a century later.